open-cogsci/osdoc/content/pages/tutorials/aps.md

   Your *trial_sequence* after you have added two new sketchpads.
 --%

 By default, OpenSesame assigns names such as *__sketchpad* to newly created items.
 These names are not very informative, and it is good practice to change them.
 You can do this by right-clicking on the items in the overview area, and selecting 'rename'.
-Here we will rename the `sketchpad`s to *fixation*, *target*, and *mask*.
+Here we will rename the SKETCHPADs to *fixation*, *target*, and *mask*.

 %--
 figure: